If I don't live, I die! Si je ne vis pas, je meurs! ¡Si no vivo, me muero!

 – Work reviewed in NYTimes, Arts Magazine, The Village Voice, and in Europe, in Flash Art, Le Monde, Libération, Art Press.

-– Work collected in Museum of Modern Art, Carnegie Museum, and abroad in the National Gallery of Canada (Toronto), the Institute of Contemporary Arts (London), and the Beaubourg Museum/Musée Georges Pompidou and the Mémorial de la Shoah (Paris).
+– Work collected in Museum of Modern Art, Carnegie Museum, the U.S. Holocaust Memorial Museum in D.C., and abroad in the National Gallery of Canada (Toronto), the Institute of Contemporary Arts (London), and the Beaubourg Museum/Musée Georges Pompidou and the Mémorial de la Shoah (Paris).

 – Shows also in NY’s Whitney Museum, the New Museum and the Jewish Museum, the Berlin Film Festival and the French and Spanish National TV networks.